DylanPJackson/csh_intro_evaluator/README.md

 ### How it was made
 1. A copy of the CSH databases was acquired in the form of a raw NoSQL dump.
 A local SQL database was created from that dump.
-Tons of SQL queries were made to get the appropriate features and results.
+Various SQL queries were made to get the appropriate features and results.
-2. Thoughts on general model.
-Should we use a neural network, should we use logistic regression, what should the activation function be, should we regularize, and many other questions.
+2. The model itself is a logistic regression model which

-## TODO Items
+### Usage
-1. Regularized vs. non regularized
+1. Go ahead and download ai\_vote.py